-- a) To protect the amenity of and create attractive streetscapes within the Oran Park heritage curtilage. - b) To reduce the dominance of garages within the streetscape and ensure they do not detract from the streetscape or appearance of dwellings. - c) To ensure the visual connection between the dwelling and the streetscape is maintained. - d) Garages and driveways should be designed to minimise the on-street parking surrounding Oran Park House.
+- a) To protect the amenity of and create attractive streetscapes within the Oran Park House heritage curtilage. - b) To reduce the dominance of garages within the streetscape and ensure they do not detract from the streetscape or appearance of dwellings. - c) To ensure the visual connection between the dwelling and the streetscape is maintained. - d) Garages and driveways should be designed to minimise the on-street parking surrounding Oran Park House.

 - 1. Garages are required to be setback a minimum of 6m from the front boundary. - 2.
-The width of garages must not exceed 50% of the dwelling and be setback a minimum 1m behind the main part of the dwelling. - 3.
-Garages are required to be integrated into the building design and be consistent in respect of materials, colours and roof pitch. - 4.
-Garages are to accommodate two cars, with allowance for a further two cars to be parked on the residential lot in front of the garage. - 5.
-Garages must be constructed using the same materials as the dwelling.
+The width of garages must not exceed 50% of the dwelling and be setback a minimum 1m behind the front building line of the dwelling. - 3.
+Garages are required to be integrated into the building design and be consistent in respect of materials, colours and roof pitch as the dwelling. - 4.
+Garages are to accommodate two cars, with allowance for a further two cars to be parked on the residential lot in front of the garage.